smindre1/Flash-Quiz/README.md

 <!-- Commit message:
 Ver [Prior] => [Update]
 Ver [0.0.5] => [0.0.6]
-Adding public view buttons.
-Fixing the card flip on the display card set component.
+I added a password view toggle to the login and signup forms.

  -->